-Units of the Funds are offered for sale only in the Provinces of Ontario and British Columbia to eligible purchasers, who in respect of the Class A units means (i) an individual who is either a teaching or non-teaching educational worker in a province in Canada, which includes staff of a board of education, a university, a college, a private educational facility, an education consortium or affiliate (including the Ontario Secondary School Teachers' Federation and other education unions), or their family members; or (ii) a registered plan of which the holder, annuitant or "subscriber" (as defined in subsection 146.1(1) of the Tax Act) thereof is an individual described by (i).
+Units of the Funds are offered for sale only in the Provinces of Ontario and British Columbia to eligible purchasers, who in respect of the Class A units means (i) an individual who is either a teaching or non-teaching educational worker in a province in Canada, which includes staff of a board of education, a university, a college, a private educational facility, an education consortium or affiliate (including the Ontario Secondary School Teachers' Federation and other education unions), or their family members; or (ii) a registered plan of which the holder, annuitant or "subscriber" (as defined in subsection 146.1(1) of the Income Tax Act (Canada) and the regulations thereunder (the "Tax Act")) thereof is an individual described by (i).

-Class I units of a Fund, other than a Portfolio Fund, have been created primarily for purchase by a Portfolio Fund.
-Class I units of a Portfolio Fund may be purchased by such institutional investors as the Manager may determine from time to time in its discretion.
+Class I units of a Fund may be purchased by such institutional investors as the Manager may determine from time to time in its discretion.
 As the Manager does not intend to charge a management fee to investors in Class I units, such institutional investors must be persons or companies whose relationship to Class A unit investors or to the Manager is such that it is appropriate for them to be permitted to invest in a Fund on a non-management fee basis.
 Such investors could include pension funds serving the education community or associated with the Manager.
 Individual investors may not purchase Class I units of a Fund.